razerofficial/razer_sdk_ios_sample/README.md

 Razer ID provides a quick and convenient way to allow user to go onboard your Apps without the need to set a password.
 User can log into your App with a single click on the supported platforms.
 With this API, you will also be able to reach the user through their verified email or phone.

-Download the RazerAUTHSDK.framework from this Repo and add in your App.
-Download the ThirdPartySDKSampleApp from this Repo for implemenation Guide.